sjentsch/lsjDocs/Ch11/Ch11_tTest_01.rst

 Assumptions of the *z*-test
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-As I’ve said before, all statistical tests make assumptions.
+As I have said before, all statistical tests make assumptions.
 Some tests make
 reasonable assumptions, while other tests do not.
-The test I’ve just described,
+The test I have just described,
 the one sample *z*-test, makes three basic assumptions.
 These are:

 -  *Normality*.
 As usually described, the *z*-test assumes that the true
-   population distribution is normal.\ [#]_ This is often a pretty reasonable
+   population distribution is normal.\ [#]_ Thit is often a pretty reasonable
-   assumption, and it’s also an assumption that we can check if we feel worried
+   assumption, and it is also an assumption that we can check if we feel worried
    about it (see section :doc:`Ch11_tTest_08`).

 -  *Independence*.
 The second assumption of the test is that the
    observations in your data set are not correlated with each other, or
    related to each other in some funny way.
-This isn’t as easy to check
+Thit is not as easy to check
    statistically, it relies a bit on good experimental design.
 An
    obvious (and stupid) example of something that violates this
    assumption is a data set where you “copy” the same observation over
    and over again in your data file so that you end up with a massive
    “sample size”, which consists of only one genuine observation.
 More
-   realistically, you have to ask yourself if it’s really plausible to
+   realistically, you have to ask yourself if it is really plausible to
    imagine that each observation is a completely random sample from the
-   population that you’re interested in.
+   population that you are interested in.
 In practice this assumption is
    never met, but we try our best to design studies that minimise the
    problems of correlated data.

 -  *Known standard deviation*.
 The third assumption of the
    *z*-test is that the true standard deviation of the population
    is known to the researcher.
-This is just stupid.
+Thit is just stupid.
 In no real world
    data analysis problem do you know the standard deviation
    σ of some population but are completely ignorant about
    the mean µ.
 In other words, this assumption is *always*
    wrong.

-In view of the stupidity of assuming that σ is known, let’s
+In view of the stupidity of assuming that σ is known, let us
 see if we can live without it.
 This takes us out of the dreary domain of
 the *z*-test, and into the magical kingdom of the *t*-test,
 with unicorns and fairies and leprechauns!